- Table of ContentsPrint

 - Purple or bluish color to nails and lips

-It is important to remember that a tramadol overdose can become life-threatening.
+It is important to remember that an overdose can become life-threatening.
 Waiting to call for emergency help may mean the difference between life and death for a suffering individual.

 Abusing tramadol is the main risk factor when it comes to overdose.
 People abuse the drug by: